Asymptotically Calabi metrics and weak Fano manifolds: ALH gravitational instantons

+and $\Omega_{\mathcal C}$ is a holomorphic volume form which has a simple pole along the zero section $\textbf{0}_L$ and is invariant under the natural $\mathbb C^*$-action on $L$.
+In addition, we have that

+and this is the $\omega_{\mathcal{C}}$-moment map for the natural $S^1$-action on $L$.
+We note here that $h_L$ is unique only up to scaling, and the scale of $h_L$ is an important free parameter (see Lemma \ref{l:fix the constant A}).

+Thanks to this identification, an $\ALH^*$ gravitational instanton is the same as a complete hyperk\"ahler 4-manifold which is asymptotically Calabi in the sense of \cite[Definition 4.1]{HSVZ}.
+The proof of part (i) of Theorem~\ref{t:main2} follows from this equivalence and Theorem~\ref{t:main1}.

-\section{Compactification to rational elliptic surfaces}
+\subsection{Compactification to rational elliptic surfaces}

-In this section, we give the proof of Corollary \ref{c:elliptic}.
+In this subsection, we prove part~(ii) of Theorem~\ref{t:main2}.
 First, we recall some basic facts about the lowest nontrivial eigenvalue of the Laplacian on $(\mathbb{T}^2,g_{c,\tau})$.
 The $\ZZ^2$-action on $\CC$ is generated by

 The eigenfunctions of the Laplacian on $(\mathbb{T}^2,g_{c,\tau})$ are given by

 for $(m,n)\in\ZZ^2$.
 The eigenvalues are

 Using the PSL$(2,\ZZ)$-action on $\mathbb{H}$, we can assume without loss of generality that $|\tau| \geq 1$.
 Then the lowest nontrivial eigenvalue is given by $\lambda_1 = \lambda_{0,1} = 4 \pi^2 c^{-2} \tau_2^{-2}$, with eigenfunction $\phi_{0,1}$.